PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 07:23:15
+Last updated: 2024-04-06 07:23:48
-Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister